 We can import class dynamically using __import__ magic function or imp module.

 import imp import sys #dynamic import def dynamic_imp(name, class_name): # imp.find_module() returns the path and description of given module fp, path, desc = imp.find_module(name) #imp.load_module() returns either class or package package = imp.load_module(name, fp, path, desc) class_ = imp.load_module("% s.% s" % (name, class_name), fp, path, desc) return package, class if name == "main": mod, modCl = dynamic_imp("file1 ","addNumbers") modCl.addNumbers(1, 2)

 In this case, the issue lies within the reference of the source class you want to import.
 The answer to this question depends on various conditions in which you want to import the file.
 We have discussed all of the above and you can refer to them according to your condition.

 !pip install ipynb

 from ipynb.fs.full.<notebook> import *

-So, today we looked at how can we import classes from other files or folders.
+In this article, we looked at how we can import classes from other files or folders.
 We also gained knowledge about Modular Programming and Import Statement.
-We looked, Modular programming changed the approach of programming and made it easier.

-I hope this article helped you.
-Keep supporting.
+I hope this article helps you.
 Thank You!